 addicted to substances do not perceive the need for treatment.

-Background and Goals: Drug and alcohol use among adolescents is a common presentation
+Objective: Drug and alcohol use among adolescents is a common presentation in hospital

-in hospital Emergency Departments (EDs) and presents in different forms including in
+Emergency Departments (EDs) and presents in different forms including in association with

-association with intoxication, withdrawal states, or trauma associated with drug-related
+intoxication, withdrawal states, or trauma associated with drug-related events.
+For many

 Methods: This article reviews the common ways drug and alcohol problems present in the